AZP1681/Ariya-BakeryOrderSystem-/README.md

  {<--Website-->}
   - Customer Order Multiple Foods (real-time price calculation).
-  - Customer can manage their order in Cart View (auantity & Deletation).
+  - Customer can manage their order in Cart View (Quantity & remove).
   - Customer fills their contacts, address and informations safely to make an appointment (no account system yet).

  {<--Admin's Website-->}